Jackie

 Worldbuilding

-Through flashbacks interwoven with the interview, we see Jackie's life as First Lady: her televised White House tour showing her restoration work, her role as cultural ambassador, her relationship with Jack, and the carefully curated image of Camelot she helped create.
+Through fragmented flashbacks and the interview, we see Jackie's life as First Lady: the White House tour, her role as cultural curator, her relationship with Jack, and the glamorous world she's built.
+This establishes what will be destroyed.

 Disruption